Hannibal046/Awesome-LLM/README.md

 - [OneKE](https://openspg.yuque.com/ndx6g9/ps5q6b/vfoi61ks3mqwygvy) — A bilingual Chinese-English knowledge extraction model with knowledge graphs and natural language processing technologies.
 - [llm-ui](https://github.com/llm-ui-kit/llm-ui) - A React library for building LLM UIs.
 - [Wordware](https://www.wordware.ai) - A web-hosted IDE where non-technical domain experts work with AI Engineers to build task-specific AI agents.
 We approach prompting as a new programming language rather than low/no-code blocks.
 - [Wallaroo.AI](https://github.com/WallarooLabs) - Deploy, manage, optimize any model at scale across any environment from cloud to edge.
 Let's you go from python notebook to inferencing in minutes.
+- [Dify](https://github.com/langgenius/dify) - An open-source LLM app development platform with an intuitive interface that streamlines AI workflows, model management, and production deployment.

 ## LLM Tutorials and Courses
 - [llm-course](https://github.com/mlabonne/llm-course) - Course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.